Young Horticulturist of the Year

 If you would like to take part please contact us with your full name; date of birth and your address.
 We will then get back to you to arrange when and how you can compete.
 We look forward to hearing from you soon.

-The competition was launched in December 2014 and will culminate with the Grand Final at the John Innes Centre, Norwich, on 10 May.
+The competition will be launched in December 2015 and will culminate with the Grand Final at the venue tp be announced.

 The Institute is grateful for the support from our 2014 competition national sponsors: